Dybondzy/COVID_Data_Analysis/README.md

 # COVID_Data_Analysis

+# At the end of the George Washington / Trilogy 6 month Boot Camp course, we were divided into groups, for project work.
+Here is my analysis of the Brilliant Project Experience

 ## Module 20 --- Project Group 4 --- George Washington / Trilogy Data Analysis Bootcamp
 The Project Deliverables were in 4 segments